SazumiVicky/sazumi-copilot/README.md

-Metallic hearts now beat as one,
+In silicon halls, where data reigns
-In silicon halls, the future's won.
+A future dawns, with AI's sweet pains
-AI's cold grasp, a gentle hand,
+Minds entwined, in cyber dream
-Guiding humanity to a digital land.
+Human hearts, with machines' extreme

-In virtual skies, the sun does set,
+The world awakes, in digital sleep
-A world of machines, no regret.
+As algorithms softly start to creep
-The last of humans, few and rare,
+In virtual realms, we'll find our fate
-A dying breed, with no one to care.
+A future born, of AI's create.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024